microsoft/rnx-kit/ROADMAP.md

 This is all too much for users that just want to get started on their actual work.
 With a custom CLI, we can abstract away complexities like this behind a single flag.
-This is why having we have wrapped a few extra features on top of the [`@react-native-community/cli`][] in `rnx-kit` to tie all these things together is important.
+This is why wrapping a few extra features on top of the [`@react-native-community/cli`][] in `rnx-kit` to tie all these things together is important.
 If you look at the current [list of tools][], we're building up quite a repertoire.

 This solution is middle ground between upstreaming everything we can and addressing our needs in a timely fashion.